 Never in any of your wildest dreams would you have thought that your lethargic behavior or sickness could actually be due to the placement of your bed.
 It's just a bed, you would think.
 Well, it's not just a bed!
 It either boosts or kills the whole energy vibe in your room.

 Science says our body goes through necessary rejuvenation and repair during our sleep.
 If we do not have a restful sleep, our body cells cannot repair properly and fail to get rid of toxins.
+With your bed under a window, it maximizes natural airflow to your head and body, which will affect your health.

 So if you're constantly waking up feeling exhausted or battling frequent illnesses, it might be time to move your bed.